Dan Schneider (businessman): Retention bonus

 Schneider's company, SIB Development & Consulting, attracted national media attention in 2011 for their policy of awarding retention bonuses in the form of $50,000 lump-sum payments to any employee who remains with the company for at least five years.
 The bonus is awarded regardless of job title or salary at the company, and is renewable for every five-year interval the employee remains employed by SIB.

 Schneider enacted the retention bonus policy to incentivize and reward company loyalty, and to reduce the expenses and inefficiency associated with employee turnover or job-searching while on the clock.
 He also liked the idea of awarding a single, large lump sum payment to maximize the impact on SIB employees' lives.

-Press and accolades
+Recognition

 Schneider has been featured in a variety of programs on television, radio, and in print.
 He has been interviewed on CNN, Fox News, and NPR.
 He was also featured in The New York Times ' "Corner Office" feature, and has served as a guest blogger for Forbes.com.

 He was included in Business News Daily's "20 Entrepreneurs We Loved in 2011" and the Charleston Regional Business Journal's "40 Under 40" list in 2013.